-Novice investors often use options because they are a cheaper way to invest in a specific stock and also a quick way to make returns, if any.
-The reason why it may be a quick way is the compounding effects of each options contract as each one equals 100 shares versus purchasing perhaps only one share.
+Novice investors often use options because they are a cheaper way to invest in a specific stock and a quick way to make returns, if any.
+The reason it may be a quick way is the compounding effects of each options contract as each one equals 100 shares versus purchasing perhaps only one share.

 Quite simply, a stock can move up or down on a given day, giving it the probability of moving in either direction of 50% unless moving systematically with the rest of the market, news on business fundamentals, or other outside factors.
 As stated before, most of the strategies touted by these posts are momentum strategies that push higher and systematically disconnect from the rest of the market or the business fundamentals.
-Momentum buying is trying to time the market, and therefore if you enter this strategy at the wrong time, it may end up very badly for you if you bought in at the top.
-To keep the momentum going, you need more money and investors to keep the price moving up.
-Eventually, investors and funds evaporate as there is a finite number, and this is how the momentum trade crumbles.
+Momentum buying is trying to time the market, and therefore, if you enter this strategy at the wrong time, it may end up very badly for you if you buy in at the top.
+To keep the momentum going, you need more money and investors to keep the price up.
+Eventually, investors and funds evaporate as there is a finite number, which is how the momentum trade crumbles.

 Investment returns are not symmetrical!

 The Australian Securities and Investments Commission (ASIC) recently released guidelines that target "finfluencers" (finance influencers) who are unlicensed and provide tips that promise significant returns or promise investments they recommend are as good as putting money in the bank.

 These finance influencers may face five years of jail time or fines of over $1 Million if they provide financial advice without being properly licensed.

 Update: The United States Securities and Exchange Commission (SEC) is starting to do its crackdown on social media influencers touting financial products.